MD-DEV18/Python-Beginner-to-Advanced/README.md

 # Python-Beginner-to-Advanced
-Python file with all topics from Beginner to Advanced
+Python file with all topics from Beginner to Advanced.

+In the programs there are some errors for demonstration.